particle-iot/docs/firmware/firmware.md

 Parameters: `handler`: the function to be called when the slave receives data; this should take a single int parameter (the number of bytes read from the master) and return nothing, e.g.: `void myHandler(int numBytes) `

+**Note:** This handler will lock up the device if System calls such as Particle.publish() are made within, due to interrupts being disabled for atomic operations during this handler.
+Do not overload this handler with extra function calls other than what is immediately required to receive I2C data.
+Post process outside of this handler.

 ```C++
 // EXAMPLE USAGE